osquery/osquery/docs/wiki/installation/cli-flags.md

 Add a microsecond delay between multiple table calls (when a table is used in a JOIN).
 A `200` microsecond delay will trade about 20% additional time for a reduced 5% CPU utilization.

+`--hash_cache_max=500`

+The `hash` table implements a cache that is invalidated when file path inodes are changed.
+Eviction occurs in chunks if the max-size is reached.
+This max should remain relatively low since it will persist in the daemon's resident memory.

+`--hash_delay=20`

+Add a millisecond delay between multiple `hash` attempts (aka when scanning a directory).
+This adds about 50% additional wall-time for 150 files.
+This reduces the instantaneous resource need from hashing new files.

+`--disable_hash_cache=false`

+Set this to true if you would like to disable file hash caching and always regenerate the file hashes every request.
+The default osquery configuration may report hashes incorrectly if things are editing filesystems outside of the OS's control.

 **Windows Only**

 Windows builds include a `--install` and `--uninstall` that will create a Windows service using the `osqueryd.exe` binary and preserve an optional `--flagfile` if provided.